emilyjennings/register-your-kid/README.md

 * Create some teacher seeds and have them associated with classes through teacher_id attributes.
 * Display the teachers that the parents have on show page as well, through the classes, also in /parent/id/teacher/show with a profile about the teacher
 * Ideally, the parent can log in and then see a schedule of classes coming up. it would indeed be cool to also see which kids are in which classes.
 I think I need another nested form for that.
 * May also want to make a partial for some of the forms

+12.24.18 to do:

+* Kids are given as checkboxes so parents can sign them up
+* Display the teachers that the parents have on show page as well, through the classes, also in /parent/id/teacher/show with a profile about the teacher
+* make it so parents can log in and go to /parents/id/courses and see an upcoming schedule

 How this app will work for a user: